bvfnbk/planning-poker/modules/frontend/README.md

 podman run -p 8080:80 planning-poker-frontend:0.1.0
 ```

-and visit http://localhost:8080 using the browser of your choice
+and visit http://localhost:8080 using the browser of your choice.